-6. An old shirt: This is optional, but it can be helpful to wear an old shirt while painting so that you don’t ruin your clothes.

 7. A sealant: This is optional, but it can be helpful to have on hand to seal your finished project and protect it from wear and tear.

 Preparing Your Workspace for Acrylic Painting on Fabric

-{Updated}